Wasserstein Convergence Guarantees for a General Class of Score-Based Generative Models: Introduction

 \item Numerically, we experiment SGMs with different forward SDEs for unconditional image generation on the CIFAR-10 image dataset, using the neural network architectures from \cite{SongICLR2021}.
-We find that the experimental results are in good agreement with our theoretical predictions: models with lower order of iteration complexity generally perform better, in the sense that they achieve lower FID scores and higher Inception scores (with the same number of sampling steps) over training iterations.
-This result is unexpected, because we make several simplifying assumptions for our theoretical analysis and empirical performances of different models not only depend on the choice of forward processes, but also depend on the data distribution, the architectures of neural networks used for score training, and various other factors including hyperparameters used in the optimization.
-In addition, we find that when the forward process is a VP-SDE with a polynomial noise schedule, or an exponential noise schedule, the corresponding SGM can outperform existing DDPM and SMLD models.
+We find that the experimental results are in good agreement with our theoretical predictions: models with lower order of iteration complexity generally perform better, in the sense that they achieve lower FID scores and higher Inception scores (with the same stochastic sampler and number of sampling steps) over training iterations.